 But how do you create and develop a high performing team?

-There is no doubt that there are a series of standard characteristics or principles that define and enable high performing teams, and many of these are very relevant regardless of the industry, the type of size of team, or the individuals within it.
+There is no doubt that there are a series of standard characteristics or principles that define and enable high performing teams.
+Many of these are very relevant regardless of the industry, the type of size of team, or the individuals within it.

 That said, teams that are serious about becoming high performing, must define much of what it means and how they achieve it for themselves.
-There are a variety of activities that teams can undertake to do that, but getting teams together, away from the ‘day job’ to discuss, define, feed back, assess, challenge, plan and implement is an essential activity.
+There are a variety of activities that teams can undertake to do that.
+Getting teams together, away from the ‘day job’ to discuss, define, feed back, assess, challenge, plan and implement are all essential activities.

-Many of our clients report that this is so much more effective when team days are externally facilitated, and we have helped many teams to dramatically improve what they do, and how they do it.
+Many of our clients report that this is so much more effective when team days are externally facilitated.
+We have therefore helped many teams to dramatically improve what they do, and how they do it.

 So team away days or team development days if properly designed and facilitated, can be a very robust way of getting a group of people to achieve this or any other aim.
-Whilst the specific intricacies can be almost limitless, away days tend to work well to achieve any of the following:
+Whilst the specific intricacies can be almost limitless, away days tend to work well to achieve a number of aims.

 - People in a team understanding themselves and each other better, so that they can work more effectively and collaboratively as a unit